The ‘Travelski Express’ is fantastic news for train lovers and skiers looking to reduce their carbon emissions.

 Packaged trips only

 TravelSki will offer a dynamic package deal that combines the train, transfers, accommodation and lift passes.
-The timings mean that packages will be for 7 days of skiing, with the second (departure) Saturday included.
+The timings mean that packages will be for 7 days of skiing.
 There will be ample luggage space, with no ski carriage charges.

 It will not be possible to buy train travel only.

 Package prices at first glance look excellent value with lead in offers from £585pp for a family/group of 4 staying in Belhambra Belle Plagne in mid-January.

 A point to note is that the ‘TravelSki Express’ is being sold primarily for the benefit of the ski resorts operated by the Compagnie des Alpes.
 In the first season these were La Plagne, Les Arcs, Tignes, Val d’Isère, Les Menuires, Brides-les-Bains and Méribel.

 Strategic move to stop UK skiers shifting to Austria